 - Ginger and garlic - just a little goes a long way as we do not want the eggs to taste garlicky

 - Tomatoes - find the ripest tamatoes you can find and chop them very finely so when cooked they almost blend down to a paste.
 Alternativley, you can use one 14 oz can of crushed tomatoes

-- Bottle masala - If you can't use bottle masala, you can use 1 tsp chilly powder, 1 tsp coriander powder, ½ tsp cumin powder, and a pinch of turmeric powder
+- Bottle masala - If you can't use bottle masala, you can use 1 teaspoon chilly powder, 1 teaspoon coriander powder, ½ teaspoon cumin powder, and a pinch of turmeric powder

 - Coconut cream/milk - I like to use some thick coconut cream to make this curry but you can use coconut milk as well.